moeseth/Apple-OAuth/README.md

-To sign and send OAuth request using libOAuth from Apple
+To sign and send OAuth request using private OAuth Framework from Apple
 --------------------------------------------------------

 Example,